JF Ptak Science Books LLC Post 8

 Secondly: The Pre-Television Proto-Television

-How to Receive Radio Pictures at Home.
-Radiovision
+How to Receive Radio Pictures at Home, published by Radiovision

 Corp, NY.
-(Copyright) 1928; this does have the date received stamped
+(Copyright) 1928 (though my copy does have the date-received stamped

 "No greater thrill awaits